 The Company manages liquidity risk by maintaining a balance between continuity of funding and flexibility through the use of borrowings.
 Management closely monitors the liquidity position and expects to have adequate sources of funding to finance the Company's projects and operations.
-As at August 31, 2020, the Company had cash of \$42,653 (2019 - \$18,507) to settle accounts payable and accrued liabilities of \$1,018,880 (2019 - \$856,008) and loans payable of \$262,300 (2019 - \$125,000).
-The Company will be required to obtain additional financing to satisfy its liabilities.
+As at August 31, 2021, the Company had contractual obligations consisting of accounts payable and accrued liabilities of \$94,677 due within the next 12 months.
 All of the liabilities presented as accounts payable are due within 30 days of the reporting date.